EarthObservation/RVT_py/docs/start_vis.rst

 For beginner Python users we suggest using ``rvt.default`` instead of ``rvt.vis`` to calculate and store visualizations.

-As well as containing functions to read and save rasters, ``rvt.default`` also contains the class ``DefaultValues()`` where we can store our visualization functions parameters.
+As well as containing functions to read and save rasters, ``rvt.default`` also contains the class ``RVTVisualizationFactory()`` where we can store our visualization functions parameters.
 We can call the methods of this class for saving and computing visualizations with those parameters (these methods use ``rvt.vis`` for computing visualizations).

 **Example**